 The museum is accessible by public transport, from metro line 9, La Muette stop, with buses 32 and 70, or by RER C, Boulainvilliers stop.
 Come and discover this magnificent museum and its exceptional collections!

-The Musée Marmottan Monet is dedicating a unique exhibition to Giovanni Segantini, a major figure in Symbolism and Divisionism, through more than 60 works revealing the spiritual power of Alpine landscapes, from April 29 to August 16, 2026.
+In Paris, the Marmottan Monet Museum is hosting a major exhibition dedicated to Giovanni Segantini, a painter associated with Symbolism and Divisionism.
+The show features over 60 works inspired by the Alpine landscapes and runs from April 29 to August 16, 2026.
 [Read more]

 Musée Marmottan Monet by night: discover Impressionist works every Thursday evening